w3c/cg-program/transfer-considerations.md

 ### Revision management

+* Are the Community Group participants prepared to hand change control for the CG Specification over to a standards group?
 * What is the Community Group’s expectation about continuing to work on the topic after handing off the CG Specification for standardization?
    * For example, a Community Group might a venue for developers to provide feedback and express concerns, while a Working Group might focus on standardization of the specification.
 * Do the Community Group and the potential venue for standardization share expectations about how revisions will be handled?